+See replica.

+source

-In a replication configuration, a database server that receives updates from a master server.
-Typically used to service user queries, to minimize the query load on the master.
-With MySQL Enterprise Backup, you might take a backup on one server, and restore on a different system to create a new slave server with the data already in place.
-You might also back up data from a slave server rather than the master, to minimize any slowdown of the overall system.
-See Also master, replication.
+In a replication configuration, a database server that sends updates to a set of replica servers.
+It typically dedicates most of its resources to write operations, leaving user queries to the replicas.
+With MySQL Enterprise Backup, typically you perform backups on the replica servers rather than the source, to minimize any slowdown of the overall system.

+See Also replica, replication.